gulpjs/gulp/CONTRIBUTING.md

 want to experiment with, make a fork and see how it works.

 We will exclude you from interaction if you insult, demean or harass anyone.
-That is not welcome behaviour.
+That is not welcome behavior.
 We interpret the term "harassment" as including the definition in the
 [Citizen Code of Conduct](http://citizencodeofconduct.org/);
 if you have any lack of clarity about what might be included in that concept,